Henderson High School Henderson High School

 Term 1

-Initially students learn to construct basic computer programs in any programming language (drag-and-drop language, specialised programming language, or a general purpose programming language) that include:
+Initially, students learn to construct basic computer programs in any programming language (drag-and-drop language, specialised programming language, or a general-purpose programming language) that includes:

 Term 2